Arun-Palaniappan-036/PCB-Design-Session/quiz ideas/session-1-quiz.md

 ### 9)The width of the traces and resistence faced by the electric current is directly propotional TRUE or FALSE?
  ANS_9:False

+### 10)Which tool is used to create a Ground Plane in Layout Designing?
+ Options- Line,Rec,Polygon,Pinswap
+ ANS_10:Polygon.